Upliner/CharMorph-Vitruvian/README.md

 * Limited skin tones, Only supports Black & White textures, with the rest being blended linearly or supports custom [Physically Based Skin tones] (https://half4.xyz/index.php/2020/08/18/introduction-physically-modeling-skin-tones/)
 * FACS & Morphs can be quite limited at the moment.
 Either contribute or talk to us on Discord so we can get an Idea on what is missing.
 * Unreal Engine Mannequin will likely never be fixed due to how Unreal's Mannequin relies on corrective blendshapes.
-* Metahuman UVs will likely remain, Mostly broken due to the fact
+* Metahuman UVs will likely remain, Mostly broken due to the fact that Metahuman puts very little Emphasis on any uvs outside of the Face area.
+Which makes adapting them a Nightmare.

 ## Installation manual